25 | Reset: What Becomes Available When You Choose to Dissolve

 • Aboriginal Australian: Walkabout (up to 6 months of solitary wilderness journey)

 Every enduring tradition independently arrived at the same conclusion: the human soul requires periodic withdrawal, dissolution, and return.
+The soil and the soul follow the same law.

 • Not every reset requires months on a trail.
 Micro-resets are real and researched.
 A morning practice of silence before the phone comes on.
 A weekly digital sabbath.
 A seasonal weekend at a retreat center.
 An evening walk without earbuds.
 Even forest bathing for a few hours produces immune benefits lasting a month.
 The architecture of rest exists at every scale.
 What matters is intention and consistency.
 The field does not need to lie fallow for years.
 But it does need to lie fallow.